nchucvml/CARF/README.md

 state-of-the-art methods.

 If you use the CARF codes, please cite the following paper.
+Chun-Rong Huang, Wei-Yun Huang, Yi-Sheng Liao, Chien-Cheng Lee, and Yu-Wei Yeh, "A Content-Adaptive Resizing Framework for Boosting Computation Speed of Background Modeling Methods," accepted by IEEE Transactions on Systems, Man, and Cybernetics: Systems, 2020.

 The demo videos are available at https://www.youtube.com/playlist?list=PLeFabaAzO2xwAr_Ya9ui8hWEtFpAieTYR